-Requirements 62

-Generate a Certificate 62

-Copy the Certificate to the AD Bridge Server 63

-Run the Reporting Database Connection Manager Tool 63

-View Reports in BeyondInsight Analytics and Reporting 64

-C Configure Elasticsearch or Logstash Reporting 66

-Requirements 66

-Configure Logstash for AD Bridge 67

-Sample Configuration File 67

-N Monitor Events with the Operations Dashboard 69

-Configure Settings for the Dashboard 70

-Add the Dashboard to the Console 70

-Connect to a Database using the BeyondTrust Management Console 70

-Change the Refresh Rate in the BeyondTrust Management Console 70

-Change the Metrics to Display on the Operations Dashboard 71

-Change the Properties for a Metric 71

-Analyze Events on the Dashboard 72

-Set Alert Notifications in the BeyondTrust Management Console 73

-Archive Events with the BTArchive 73

-Archive Events using the Console 73

-Archive Events using the Command Line 74

-U Ise the btopt.exe Tool to Manage Options 75

-C Communicate With BeyondTrust Technical Support 76

-Before Contacting BeyondTrust Technical Support 76

-Segmentation Faults 76

-Program Freezes 76

-Domain-Join Errors 76

-All Active Directory Users Are Missing 77

-All Active Directory Users Cannot Log On 77

-AD Users or Groups are Missing 77

-Poor Performance When Logging On or Looking Up Users 77

-Generate a Sunnort Pack 78
+Copy the Certificate to the AD Bridge Enterprise Server Run the DBUtilities Tool 60 View Reports in BeyondInsight Analytics and Reporting 60 Monitor Events with the Operations Dashboard 62 Configure Settings for the Dashboard 62 Connect to a Database using the BeyondTrust Management Console 63 Change the Refresh Rate in the BeyondTrust Management Console 63 Change the Metrics to Display on the Operations Dashboard 63 Change the Properties for a Metric 64 Analyze Events on the Dashboard 65 Set Alert Notifications in the BeyondTrust Management Console 65 Archive Events with the BTArchive 66 Archive Events using the Console Archive Events using the Command Line Use the btopt.exe Tool to Manage Options 68 Communicate With BeyondTrust Technical Support 70 Before Contacting BeyondTrust Technical Support 70 Generate a Support Pack 71 depository institution.
+It is not authorized to accept deposits or trust accounts and is not licensed or regulated by any state or federal banking authority.

-AD Bridge Windows Administration Guide
+Introduction to the AD Bridge Windows Administration Guide

-This guide shows system and security administrators how to best use BeyondTrustAD Bridge.
+This guide shows system administrators and security administrators how to use BeyondTrust AD Bridge.